-A Field Evaluation Body (FEB) is an organization that follows the standardized procedures for field evaluations spelled out by the National Fire Protection Agency (NFPA) in the standards NFPA 790, and NFPA 791 referenced below.
+A Field Evaluation Body (FEB) is an organization that follows the standardized procedures for field evaluations spelled out by the National Fire Protection Agency (NFPA) in standards NFPA 790, and NFPA 791.
 These requirements are a beginning step in regulating the previously unregulated approval scheme known as Field Evaluations, 3rd Party Approvals, or sometimes UL Recertifications.

 The Origin of Field Evaluation Bodies